 - Role.
 The team member’s role.

-- Projects - Project Lead.
+- Lead on Project.
 This is a linked field to the Projects table, which displays which project the team member is a Project Lead for.

-- Projects - Project Team.
-This is a linked field to the Projects table, which displays which project the team member is part of.
+- Projects Served as Team Member This is a linked field to the Projects table, which displays which project the team member is part of.

 - Tasks.
 This is a linked field to the Tasks table, which displays the tasks that the team member is involved with.